 In rare cases you do not need to invert the name.
-A famous example is the poet Dante:
+Examples include various famous poets and rulers:

-Even if you suspect that a name is a pseudonym, cite it like you normally would:
+Even if you suspect that a name is a pseudonym, cite it in the regular order:

-For two authors, keep the same order that they are listed in the source.
-Invert the first only:
+For two authors, keep the same order as they are listed in the source.
+Invert only the first:

 Smith, John, and Bob Jones.
 Living with Mediocrity: The Challenges of Being Average.
 Quixotica Press, 2016.